tomkat-cr/genericsuite-asdt-be/README.md

 This project provides a team of autonomous entities designed to solve software development problems using AI to make decisions, learn from interactions, and adapt to changing conditions without human intervention.

 This project is powered by different Agentic Frameworks, like [CrewAI](https://crewai.com), [Camel AI](https://camel-ai.org), [LangGraph](https://www.langchain.com/langgraph) and [Smolagent](https://huggingface.co/docs/smolagents/index).
-With them, set up a multi-agent AI system is astraightforward, leveraging these powerful and flexible frameworks.
+With them, set up a multi-agent AI system is straightforward, leveraging these powerful and flexible frameworks.

 The goal is to enable AI Agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.